appleseedlab/cpp2c/notes.md

 - If a macro is used in a case label, need to convert it to an enum instead of a const.
     - Should group macros used in the same switch statement in the same enum.

+- What about macros that use const variables or other simple constant macros in their bodies?
+Should these be converted as well?
+  - For now no; eventually yes.

+- Even for simple int types, need to figure the appropriate qualifiers, e.g., unsigned, long, short, etc.

 ## Other Notes
 - Since macro definitions are all global in scope, don't have to worry about